-Sweet, succulent shrimp bathed in a garlicky olive oil, this Shrimp in Garlic Sauce or Gambas Al Ajillo might just be the best shrimp you’ve ever had!
-A tapas bar classic, this garlic shrimp recipe couldn’t be easier to make or eat!
+Sweet, succulent shrimp bathed in a garlicky olive oil, this Shrimp in Garlic Sauce or Gambas Al Ajillo might just be the best shrimp you've ever had!
+A tapas bar classic, this tapas recipe from Spain couldn't be easier to make or eat!

-Next to Pan Con Tomate, Shrimp in Garlic Sauce or Gambas Al Ajillo may just be the most common Spanish Tapas – and after one bite you’ll understand why.
-Incredibly tender and juicy shrimp paired with a garlicky olive oil sauce that you’ll want to lap up with a spoon – or at least some good crusty bread.
+Next to Pan Con Tomate, Shrimp in Garlic Sauce or Gambas Al Ajillo may just be the most common Spanish Tapas and one of my favorite Tapas recipes from Spain.
+After the first bite, I'm sure you'll understand why.
+Incredibly tender and juicy shrimp is paired with a garlicky olive oil sauce that you'll want to lap up with a spoon - or at least some good crusty bread.

-I tried quite a few versions of this garlic shrimp when I was in Spain and I think I’ve hit on the perfect garlic shrimp recipe and technique.
-This shrimp in garlic sauce dish is incredibly easy to make with ingredients you can easily find in your local grocery store.
-So…
+I tried quite a few versions of this shrimp in garlic sauce when I was in Spain and I think I've hit on the perfect g recipe and technique.
+This shrimp in garlic sauce or gambas al ajillo is incredibly easy to make with ingredients you can easily find in your local grocery store.
+So...

 Here's what you need to make Shrimp in Garlic Sauce: